 - 20 to 35 percent fat–make most of your fat unsaturated from nuts, seeds, plant oils.

-Quick reminder that weight-loss diets aren’t recommended for people who are pregnant, still growing, have a history of eating disorder, or have certain medical conditions.
+Anyway, a quick reminder that weight-loss diets aren’t recommended for people who are pregnant, still growing, have a history of eating disorders, or have certain medical conditions.
+Pregnant women should be extra cautious when following diets or incorporating new foods into their diet.
+If you’ve heard of kombucha’s gut healing properties, for example, you might want to try it.
+However, you may be wondering if you can drink kombucha while pregnant.
 If that’s you, talk to a professional who knows your situation before starting a new eating plan.

 For the rest of you, here are five diets considered safe for most people.
 They are flexible with no food-group restrictions.
 The focus is on what you can eat, not what you can’t.